 Dennis’s steps are straightforward and allow you to build your skill gradually, bird by bird: Step 1) If you already know what a Song Sparrow is, when you see one singing, you can connect the song to the bird.
 Listen carefully to its song until you feel you really understand what it sounds like and hear its variations.
 Step 2) Repeat Step 1 with another bird.

 But CDs are available now and can be downloaded to a portable MP3 player or similar electronic device.
+Smartphone apps offer not only ID tips but add in songs and calls.
 These are helpful resources, but may be overwhelming to beginning birdwatchers.
-As Dennis writes: You can listen to CDs of bird songs from your area over the winter and then practice once the birds start singing in spring.
+As Dennis writes: You can listen to bird songs from your area over the winter and then practice once the birds start singing in spring.
 But I find this to be a more labor-intensive method and more likely to produce mistakes, as there are a lot of birds out there with similar songs.

 No matter how you approach birding by ear, it is a skill that can always be improved.
-Learn the bird songs of birds in your back yard, then your local park, your county, and so on.
+Learn the bird songs of birds in your back yard, then your local park, your county, across your state, and so on.
 Next thing you know, you'll be identifying birds with your eyes closed.

 - Websites can help you learn the songs of specific species.
 Cornell’s AllAboutBirds is one of the most comprehensive resources for the birds of North America, a reference guide of bird calls.

 - The Macaulay Library of the Cornell Lab of Ornithology is the world's largest archive of wildlife sounds and videos.
 The Library also offers an impressive number of downloadable audio guides, including a master set of bird sounds for North America.

 - Are you more of a visual learner?
 Spectograms may be your ticket to learning bird song.
 Bird Song Hero is a game from from Cornell that helps you learn to visualize different bird songs.
 It starts with a video tutorial on how to read a spectogram.